aboutsam/wp-docker-startkit/README.md

 * Open URL in Browser `https://0.0.0.0:9190`

+You can change the Port in your docker-compose.yml ports settings.

 ## Themes & plugins development

 This is a really simple environment for themes & plugins development.
 Nothing fancy.
 Please be aware that: